hairyhenderson/gomplate/docs/content/datasources.md

 - `vault:///ssh/creds/foo?ip=10.1.2.3&username=user` - create a dynamic secret with the parameters `ip` and `username` provided in the body
 - `vault:///secret/configs/` - returns a list of key names with the prefix of `secret/configs/`

+### KV secrets engine - version 2 support

+A proper support of KV secrets engine - version 2 is coming.
+In the meanwhile there are workarounds to make it work even now: you need to include an extra `data` segment in the vault URL right after the secret engine mount point, e.g. `vault:///kv2/data/configs/`.
+Currently it is not possible to retreive a specific secret version.

 ### Vault Authentication

 This table describes the currently-supported authentication mechanisms and how to use them, in order of precedence: